bernalp/github_and_blogpost/README.md

 1. What factors affect to customers loyalty?
 2. How income, location, and visit rate contributed to customers loyalty?
-3. What coffee shop classification that fit Starbucks market?
+3. What coffee shop classification that can compete Starbucks market?

 ## File Descriptions <a name="desc"></a>